 Due to the ongoing pandemic and the related lockdown, many possible activities for the practical area – such as working abroad or internships - have currently come to a halt.
-We acknowledge that and therefore during the winter term 2020/21 and summer term 2021 widen the list of accepted activities to include student assistant positions, attendance and participation of digital conferences, or independent study projects.
+We acknowledge that and therefore during the winter term 2020/21, summer term 2021 and winter term 2021/22 widen the list of accepted activities to include student assistant positions, attendance and participation of digital conferences, or independent study projects.

 Please contact Dr. Christian Hoffmann for details about acceptable alternatives.
 Independent study projects can be arranged directly with one of the English professors in the field of your specific interest.

 Job-market experience outside the university is an important factor in your resume and will improve your chances of finding a job in the area of your choice.
 In our program, you therefore need to complete a practical module.

 - six weeks in total (either one six week long activity or more activities adding up to a total of six weeks)